Akhil-R/ExamDigest/ARCHITECTURE.md

 # ExamDigest Architecture 🏗️

-This document details the system design, pipeline stages, data file layout, API reference, and project structure of ExamDigest.
+This document details the system design, pipeline stages, data file layout and  API reference of ExamDigest.

-For setup and run instructions, please refer to the [README.md](README.md).
-For product goals and requirements, see [SPEC.md](SPEC.md).

 ---